 We discussed before users being able to geotag your content without you having control.
 For example, your mother comes over to your house and tweets about your priceless collection of Ming dynasty vases.
 Your home location is geotagged and out there for all to see along with details of your most valued possession.
 An enterprising theft using the latest version of BurglAR would be able to see high-value items worth stealing in the local area.
 While geotagging is a concern it’s not really a problem caused by augmented reality, your mother may choose to upload a geotagged picture of your Ming vases to Facebook or Flickr so the same data would be available in Google maps.

-There are numerous applications to share your location data, Google Latitude, Ping, Hayway to name just a few.
-Location data is not live, an application has to request your location or you have to update it periodically so people are unable to see your movements in real time.
+There are numerous applications to share your location data, Google Latitude, Ping, Hayward to name just a few.
+Location data is not live, an application has to request your location or you have to update it periodically so people are unable to see your movements in real-time.
 Can anything negative come from people knowing your presence?
 Possibly a thief could see when you are out and come can take your Ming collection but again it’s not augmented reality making it possible.

 3rd Party Data:

-Layar are doing really well in getting developers to build 3rd party layers so I took a look through the list of the 300 or so to see if there is anything there that could be construed as potentially evil.
+Layar is doing really well in getting developers to build 3rd party layers so I took a look through the list of the 300 or so to see if there is anything there that could be construed as potentially evil.
 If we are playing the role of criminal mastermind then we’d be disappointed to learn that Layar isn’t going to help us with our quest for world domination.
-There are interesting layers that will tell me what products have been sold in an area so I could have my band of henchmen patrolling the streets trying to track down high value items that have just been sold.
-But I’m sure the data is not live and any master criminal would do better sitting outside a local electronics’s store and following someone home.
+There are interesting layers that will tell me what products have been sold in an area so I could have my band of henchmen patrolling the streets trying to track down high-value items that have just been sold.
+But I’m sure the data is not live and any master criminal would do better sitting outside a local electronics store and the following someone home.

 Users are at risk from augmented reality but mostly through stupidity rather than technology.
 For example, driving while messing around with the phone or falling down a manhole because they are not looking where they are going, but the same goes for twittering while driving or walking.